jsunn-y/PolymerGasMembraneML/README.md

 ```
 git clone https://github.com/jsunn-y/PolymerGasMembraneML
 ```
-To run most of the code, the anaconda environment can be downloaded from `pgmML.yml`.
+To run any code does not require chemical feature calculation via rdkit, the anaconda environment can be downloaded from `pgmML.yml`.
 To build this environment, run
 ```
 cd ./PolymerGasMembraneML
 conda env create -f pgmML.yml